Miloš Biković: Acting career

 In 2018, Biković appeared in the leading role of the movie The South Wind, directed by Miloš Avramović, which earned a record number of unique views.
 In 2020, he also appeared in a television series of the same name.

 In 2019, Biković appeared in the leading role of the movie The Balkan Line, based on true stories.
 A Russian-Serbian action movie, directed by Andrei Vologin, is dedicated to the secret operation to take over Slatina airport in Kosovo and Metohija during the 1999 NATO bombing in FR Yugoslavia.
-It is premiered in Belgrade on March 19, 2019, five days before the 20th anniversary of the NATO bombing of the FR Yugoslavia.
 At the end of 2019, Biković had a leading role in the movie Servant, which became the most viewed movie in the history of cinema of Russia.
-In only one day, the movie watched more than 750,000 people.
+In only one day, the movie was seen by more than 750,000 people.
 The movie was directed by Klim Shipenko.
+The sequel, Serf 2, was one of the top earning Russian films of 2024.

-In 2020, he starred in the Russian-Serbian romantic comedy Hotel Belgrade alongside Jakov Jevtović and Miodrag Radonjić.
+In 2020, Biković starred in the Russian-Serbian romantic comedy Hotel Belgrade alongside Jakov Jevtović and Miodrag Radonjić.

+In 2023, Biković played the male lead in the first feature film shot in space, The Challenge.
+It was one of the most successful films at the Russian box-office in 2023.

+In January 2024, Biković was cast in the third season of HBO television series The White Lotus.
+The casting was criticized by the Ukrainian government, who accused him of being a supporter of the Russian invasion of Ukraine, while the Serbian foreign ministry called the Ukrainian accusations "unfounded".
+He was eventually dropped from the casting on February 2.